 19. Splash Magic Campground

-As if a waterpark complete with water slides, in-ground pools, a kiddie splash area, and foam pit weren’t enough fun, Splash Magic Campground also offers row boats, paddle boats, bumper boats, miniature golf, pedal bikes, water trikes, and miniature golf for the whole family to enjoy.
+As if a waterpark complete with water slides, in-ground pools, a kiddie splash area, and foam pit weren’t enough fun, Splash Magic Campground also offers, an outdoor movie theater, a Jumping Pillow, bumper boats, miniature golf, pedal bikes, water trikes, and miniature golf for the whole family to enjoy.
 With hundreds of spacious campsites and RV sites, plus a wide selection of clean, comfortable cabins, each with all the modern amenities and its own fire ring, charcoal grill, and picnic table to make your stay complete.

 20. Penn Avon Campground